Install clustered On-premise version of BugSnag.

 You will be asked to create a password for accessing the admin console.

-After installation, the Replicated admin console will be available at
+After installation, the Replicated KOTS admin console will be available at

-In the Replicated admin console you will be prompted for the password you created in the previous step.
-You can then upload the BugSnag On-premise license key you received from BugSnag to continue to the next step.
+In the Replicated KOTS admin console you will be prompted for the password you created in the previous step.
+You can then upload the BugSnag On-premise license file you received from BugSnag to continue to the next step.

 On the next step you can upload the BugSnag airgap package previously downloaded.
 This may take some time due to the size of the airgap package.